LockDown Browser Instructor Information

 Exams will be given in class, but taken online.
 They will be through an assignment in Canvas, but you can only take the exam using Respondus LockDown Browser rather than the browser you usually use to interact with Canvas.
 While you take the exam, the LockDown Browser restricts you from opening new browser tabs, using other programs, and loading other websites or materials in Canvas.
 The browser keeps you focused on the exam.

 You will need a laptop in order to the use the LockDown Browser.
 You can find instructions to download LockDown Browser on our Canvas site.
 If you do not have access to a laptop, you may be able borrow a Chromebook from Information Services.
-Talk with them to ensure that LockDown Browser will be installed on it for you.
+Talk with them to ensure that you know how to install LockDown Browser on the Chromebook.
+There is an iPad version of the LockDown Browser, but installing it is a bit more complex and students sometimes have issues with it.

 Please make sure you download and test the LockDown Browser prior to the exam date.
 If you are unable to use the LockDown Browser on the date of the exam or choose not to use it, you can complete a paper version of the exam during class.
 Exams cannot be taken remotely - you must be present in class to take the exam.